mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ## 8.3.
 Testing

-Testing will use `nose` to run the tests and `coverage` to compute the tests' coverage.
-The actual unit tests should use the built-in `unittest`, and some might have to use `numpy.testing` for asserting equality for `numpy.ndarrays`.
+Testing uses `nosetest` to run the tests.
+The actual unit tests use the built-in `unittest`, and some have to use `numpy.testing` for asserting equality for `numpy.ndarrays`.
+GUI mocking will be done with the `mock` package.

-A module to run the tests has been provided and is called `run_tests.py`, in the root of the repository.
-It takes as an argument the names of different packages, and then runs the tests specifically for them.
-The possible arguments are listed via `-h` flag, or at the top of the file in the source.
+To run the tests simply type `nosetest` in the root directory of the.
+It will automatically find and run all of the unit tests.

+In the future `coverage` should be added to compute the tests' coverage.

-There is currently no integration with Mantid's testing.
+There is currently no integration with Mantid's testing, but since `unittest` is used for the unit tests, they are compatible.

+### 8.3.1.
+GUI

+The GUI should use the MVP pattern, making it easier to mock and unit test.
+Mocking should be done with the python built-in `mock`.
+There should be an associated mock and presenter unit testing for every MVP used.

+Simpler cases like the `load`/`save` dialogues do not need to use MVP, because they have very little, if any, logic.

 ## 8.4.
 Interfaces